Medibank/coding-challenge-android/README.md

 - Documentation of key architectural choices and code functionalities.
 - Use **Hilt** for dependency injection to manage dependencies cleanly and effectively.

+## Use of AI
+- You are free to use any tools you like, including AI code generators such as ChatGPT or GitHub Copilot.
+We encourage you to work however you’re most comfortable.
+Just be sure you understand your final solution — we’ll review and discuss your choices together in a live code review.

 ## Points of Consideration
 - Pagination is not required, API will return only the latest 10 articles per source
 - Documentation for the API [https://newsapi.org/#documentation](https://newsapi.org/#documentation)